Sunniva: Relics and veneration

-The Benedictine Selje Abbey was built at the site around 1100 and dedicated to Saint Alban (the third-century British saint, who in medieval Scandinavian tradition became conflated with the 10th-century Irish saint at Selje); the local veneration of Sunniva can be traced to about that time, possibly influenced by that of Saint Ursula and the 11,000 virgins, but was at first subordinate to that of her brother.
+The Benedictine Selja Abbey was built at the site around 1100 and dedicated to Saint Alban (the third-century British saint, who in medieval Scandinavian tradition became conflated with the 10th-century Irish saint at Selje); the local veneration of Sunniva can be traced to about that time, possibly influenced by that of Saint Ursula and the 11,000 virgins, but was at first subordinate to that of her brother.
 However, the original dedication to Alban at Selje may not have been to the British saint, but a German saint of the same name.

 Rekdal (2004) draws further connections of the legend to early medieval Norse-Gaelic contact, especially to St. Donnan, whose legend gives an account of the saint and his brothers being killed by pagans on the island of Eigg in 617.

 Sunniva's relics (allegedly again found incorrupt) were moved to the new cathedral in Bergen in 1170, and as a result, her veneration spread throughout Norway.
 During the fires in Bergen of 1170/71 and of 1198 the relics of Sunniva were taken from the cathedral and set down at Sandbru.
 This reportedly halted the advance of the fire and was hailed as a miracle.
 The shrine with her relics remained in Bergen's Christ Church until 1531, when the church was demolished in the turmoils of the Reformation, and the shrine was transferred to Munkeliv monastery.
 The shrine was lost when that monastery was destroyed in its turn in 1536.

 The feast day of Alban and Sunniva and their companions, known as Seljumannamesse, is 8 July.
 Sunniva also has a separate feast day commemorating her translation to Bergen in 1170, on either 31 August or 7 September.

 Norwegian author Sigrid Undset, who had converted to Roman Catholicism at age 42 in 1924, visited the remains of Selja monastery in 1926 and was inspired to write a novella based on the legend, completed by 1928, for which she commissioned fifteen watercolour illustrations by her friend Gøsta af Geijerstam.
 The book was first published in German in 1932.
 An edition with Undset's original Norwegian text appeared only in 2000.

 Numerous institutions in Norway are named for Sunniva, including the Catholic church in Molde, various schools—including St Sunniva School in Oslo—several Norwegian ships, the St. Sunniva dormitory in Bergen, and the Sunniva Centre for Palliative Care (Sunniva senter for lindrende behandling) in Bergen.
-Selje introduced a municipal coat of arms depicting Sunniva in 1991.
+Selje Municipality introduced a municipal coat of arms depicting Sunniva in 1991.
+In 2020, Stad Municipality created a coat of arms depicting St. Sunniva as well.

 For an exhibition dedicated to Sunniva in Bergen Museum, under the title of "St. Sunniva and the holy shrine" (Sankta Sunniva og det heilage skrinet), on 7 September 2011, a reconstruction of the shrine was made and transferred to the museum in a procession involving a reconstructed longboat, commemorating the historical translation of the saint's relics.